-Smucker's strong market shares in coffee, peanut butter, and fruit spreads give the company a solid negotiating position with customers, as retailers have a strong incentive to stock Smucker products to increase traffic.
+Smucker's strong market shares in coffee, peanut butter, and fruit spreads, among others, give retailers a strong incentive to stock Smucker products to increase traffic.

-Improved employment and confidence could prompt consumers to trade up to name brands, allowing Smucker to generate higher volumes, charge higher prices, and increase profits.
+Improved employment and confidence could prompt consumers to trade back up to name brands, allowing Smucker to generate higher volume and increase prices.

-Retail industry consolidation gives big-box retailers more buying power to negotiate lower prices, to the detriment of food suppliers.
+Retail industry consolidation gives big-box retailers more buying power to negotiate lower prices for limited shelf-space, to the detriment of food suppliers.

-A weak economic environment in the U.S. could continue for several years, prompting more cost-conscious consumers to trade down to lower-priced private-label products.
+Economic weakness in the U.S. could prompt more cost-conscious consumers to trade down to lower-priced private-label products.

 Higher-end brands are rapidly growing in both the coffee (K-Cups, for instance) and consumer food categories, which could pigeonhole Smucker's offerings as lower end, damaging the value of the firm's intangible assets.
 Read more